hyperspy/hyperspy-bundle/README.md

 ### Differences with WinPython

-* Includes the packages mentioned above.
+* Include the packages mentioned above.

 ## Download